gchq/gaffer-doc/docs/user-guide/query/gremlin/gremlin.md

 This guide will use the [Python API for Gremlin](https://pypi.org/project/gremlinpython/) to demonstrate some basic capabilities and how they compare to standard Gaffer syntax.

-To start querying in Gremlin we first need a reference to whats know as the Graph Traversal.
-To obtain this we need to connect to a running Gremlin server similar to how a connection to the Gaffer REST API is needed if using [`gafferpy`](../../apis/python-api.md).
+To start querying in Gremlin we first need a reference to what is known as the Graph Traversal.
+To obtain this we need to connect to a running Gremlin server, similar to how a connection to the Gaffer REST API is needed if using [`gafferpy`](../../apis/python-api.md).
 We can do this by first importing the required libraries like so (many of these will be needed later for queries):